Citrus stubborn disease: Hosts and Symptoms

 As the name indicates, citrus stubborn disease affects citrus plants, most severely oranges (especially naval and mandarin varieties), grapefruit, and tangelo trees.
 Lemon and lime are also affected, but much less severely.
 CSD is an unusual case of a plant disease shared between a vector, weed, and unrelated crop.

 Symptoms of Citrus Stubborn disease are most prominent in immature plants but still appear on established trees.
 The primary symptom of Citrus Stubborn disease is the irregularity of fruit on the same tree.
 A tree with citrus stubborn disease will have fruits of differing sizes, shapes, and stages of maturity and typically lighter, smaller fruits than its healthy counterpart.
 Affected fruits will often drop prior to maturity and often have a characteristic acorn-like shape, which is easily seen by cutting the fruit in half.
 Coloration of the fruit is also affected.
 The blossom end remains green while the stem end is colored in affected fruits.
 Farmers would most readily use these symptoms as indicators that their crop may have been infected with Spiroplasma citri.

 On leaves, Spiroplasma citri manifests itself as light mottling similar to that of nutrient deficiency and a more vertical orientation.
 Another indication of infection is bunchy growth caused by shortened internodes.
 Healthy plants will have comparably more outstretched branches and a rounded appearance.
 A tree with Citrus Stubborn Disease will have a very low yield and the fruit it does yield will not be comparable to a healthy fruit.
-Small leaves and upright, bunchy growth of branches is common in infected plants, as is dieback and leafdrop.
+Small leaves and upright, bunchy growth of branches is common in infected plants, as is dieback and leaf drop.
 However, Citrus stubborn does not affect canopy height, width, trunk diameter, and juice quality, regardless of the severity of the infection.

 Diagnosis can be difficult because the disease is not often severe enough to produce outwardly apparent symptoms.
 In addition, when it is evident that a tree is diseased, the symptoms are very common and could be attributed to numerous other pathogens or environmental factors.
 To truly confirm the presence of Spiroplasma citri it must be detected by PCR or a tissue culture with spiroplasmas must be produced.
 It has been shown that PCR is the most effective diagnostic tool for citrus stubborn disease.